 Basic techniques of statistical quality control; application of control charts for process control variables; design of inspection plans and industrial experimentation; modern management aspects of quality assurance systems.
 Offered fall semesters.
-Prerequisites: STAT:2020 or (STAT:3100 and STAT:3101 and STAT:3200).
-Same as IE:3600, STAT:3620.
+Prerequisites: STAT:2020 or MSCI:9100 or BAIS:9100 or (STAT:3100 and STAT:3101 and STAT:3200).
+Same as ISE:3600, STAT:3620.

 Water supply and treatment processes; wastewater treatment processes; processes for air pollution control, groundwater remediation; solid and hazardous waste management.
-Corequisites: CEE:2150.
+Prerequisites: CHEM:1110.

 Hydrologic principles, stream channel processes, and fluvial geomorphology within drainage basin systems; spatial and temporal variations in water distribution, analysis of hydrological data, flow mechanisms, sediment transport, forecasting procedures, hydrograph construction, modeling.
 Requirements: EES:3020 or another 3000-level geology or hydraulics course.
 Same as EES:3380.